CharlieBaird/PoECraftingAssistant/README.md

 - Request: Support for STRG instead of Ctrl **Done, will be available in official release.
 I have no way to test this, but I strongly believe it is functional.
 If anyone would be willing to test this, please create an issue request.**
 - Request: Customizable sound / volume **Done, will be available in official release**
 - Request: Some sort of in-tool docs on how to use
-- Request: Be able to type "flaring"/"merciless" or the actual mod name in filters to make creating filters easier
+- Request: Be able to type "flaring"/"merciless" or the actual mod name in filters to make creating filters easier **Done, implemented a bit differently though.**
 - Request: Create a popup when it hits the filter to prevent roll-overs.
-This will be toggleable
+This will be toggleable **Done, will be available in official release**
 - Request: Invert filter to ding on not hitting filters and vice-versa **Done, will be available in official release**
 - Bug: Fix count min/max UI display **Done, will be available in official release**